-The cutting instructions on page 2 of the pattern are for a quilt with 6-inch square blocks, but you'll find cutting info for 9-inch and 12-inch blocks on page 5.
+The cutting instructions on page 2 of the jigsaw puzzle pattern are for a baby quilt sewn with 6-inch square blocks, but you'll find cutting info for larger quilts with either 9-inch or 12-inch blocks on page 5.

-The jigsaw puzzle quilt is most effective as a scrap quilt, but you can double-up and use each fabric more than once.
-Patches required for individual blocks are small, making the jigsaw design a perfect stash-busting quilt pattern.
+The jigsaw puzzle quilt is most effective as a scrap quilt, but it's fine to use each fabric more than once, or to devise a color scheme.
+Patches required for individual blocks are small, making the jigsaw quilt a perfect stash-busting pattern.

-I think this design looks good with a few black, or "empty," slots.
+I think this design looks good with a few black, or 'empty, puzzle pieces.
 Squares that end up on the outer perimeter of the quilt are sewn in black to help them drop out of the design -- use other colors if you wish.

 The quilt finishes at about 30" x 42".
 Add or subtract blocks and/or rows to change its size.
 See page 2 for cutting and layout instructions.

 You'll need a strip that measures at least 2-1/2" x 22" for each fabric you plan to use in the quilt.
-Choose lights, darks, mediums, warms and cools, and be sure to add some black blocks.
+Choose light fabrics, darks, mediums, warms and cools, and be sure to add some black blocks.

 Binding: about 170 running inches of doublefold binding that finishes at 1/4" (Quilt Binding Strip Instructions)